Energy Disclosure helps you know what improvements to make.

 Show off your energy efficient home.

-When you have completed the recommended energy improvements, you can receive an Energy Fit Home certification.
+When you complete the recommended energy improvements, you can receive an Energy Fit Home certification.
 Benefits of certification include:

-- Highlighting your investment in having a comfortable, energy-saving home.
+- Highlighting your investment in a comfortable, energy-saving home.

 This program is supported by